xyc/xyc.github.io/_posts/2015-09-10-a-little-bit-of-curry.md

 So far so good!
 But if we are allowed only to use **exactly one** argument for *any* function definition, can we define a function (or composition of functions) to add two numbers?

-Yes we can. [insert Obama pic]
+Yes we can! :)

-We can define a function that takes one argument and returns a function that takes another argument.
-The inner function now has access to both of the arguments, and it will return what our original function does: adding two numbers. #TODO (lambda calculus: the expression.)
+The insight is that we can define a function that takes one argument and returns a function that takes another argument.
+The inner function now has access to both of the arguments, and it will return what our original function does: adding two numbers.

 ``` coffee
 ------> add_curried = (a) ->